Topological Quality of Subsets via Persistence Matching Diagrams: Introduction

 \section{Introduction}

-Generally, there exists a trade-off between interpretability and performance \cite{SAEED2023110273}.
-More complex models are not explainable due to the huge amount of parameters needed.
-Besides, those models take a substantial amount of data and computational resources, especially in Deep Learning \cite{8402187} where training processes can take days to finish due to the size of the datasets used to train them.
-The data used to feed the model influences the performance, for example, inducing biases that can affect AI applications in social use cases \cite{10.1145/3457607}.
-Data quality measures the degree to which data provides enough information to the model towards a specific task.
-There exist many dimensions in data quality \cite{ddq}, to name a few: availability, appropriateness, accuracy, completeness...
-How these dimensions can be measured is still a work in progress.

-Typically, one takes about eighty percent of the dataset for training purposes while reserving the remaining twenty percent for testing (or a similar proportion).
-Often, many of the training instances are very similar and the training dataset could be taken in a smaller proportion; i.e. the model is ``learning'' what it already knows.
-Further, large size training datasets could bring risks and environmental impact in some areas such as in NLP~\cite{parrots}.
-In this paper, we introduce the new concept of $k$-dimensional topological quality, which relies on tools from \cite{matchings} that are built on persistent homology.
-We propose to use this new concept to explain when and why a small training subset generalizes well.
+Data-driven machine learning (ML) is a subfield of artificial intelligence (AI) where models learn patterns towards making predictions and deriving insights from data.
+Data collection and preparation, model building, and model evaluations are the main parts of the workflow when dealing with data-driven models~\cite{9705125}.
+Typically, about 80\% of the dataset is taken for training while reserving the remaining 20\% for testing (or a similar proportion).
+However, the choice of the training data and validation are crucial~\cite{9857128} and usually forgotten.
+Often, many training instances are very similar, and the training dataset could be taken in a smaller proportion; i.e. the model is ``learning'' what it already knows and part of the data could be removed as shown in~\cite{Li2023} in the case of large material datasets or studied in general in~\cite{10.12688/openreseurope.17554.1}.
+In addition, large training datasets could bring risks and environmental impacts in some areas, such as natural language processing.
+See, for example,~\cite{parrots}.

-Our study is done for the case of finite point clouds $X$ and $Y$ together with an inclusion $ X\hookrightarrow Y$.
-The usual procedure so far computes their respective persistent homologies $\PH_k(X)$ and $\PH_k(Y)$ and compares their interval decompositions by some distance, such as the bottleneck or Wassernstein distance (see, for example, \cite{carlsson,edelsbrunner,outdot}).
-However, such comparisons might differ substantially from the underlying distribution of the datasets, since both distances are only based on combinatorial comparisons between the barcode decompositions from $\PH_k(X)$ and $\PH_k(Y)$.
-Our indicator for topological quality is based on the block function $\cM_f$ introduced in~\cite{matchings}.
-In this context, the advantage of using $\cM_f$ is that it relates the barcodes by relying on the inclusion $f:X\hookrightarrow Y$.

-We start by reviewing the concept of block function in Section~\ref{sec:matchings}, where we include examples and a description of how to compute it.
-Based on this block function, in Section~\ref{sec:quality} we introduce the concept of $k$-dimensional topological quality of the training data with respect to the input data.
-To illustrate the usefulness of this concept, in Section~\ref{sec:exper} we conduct two experiments where we classify two classes of finite datasets on the plane.
-These datasets contain various concentric cycles of instances from the two classes.
-We train a feed-forward neural network classifier on small subsets of these datasets.
-Our results show that the best performing models compared to the classifier trained on the original dataset are those that were trained on subsets with the highest $1$-dimensional topological quality.
-This way, we can offer an explanation of why the selected training dataset is likely to result in poor performance.